A creamy and dreamy mustard Chicken pasta recipe with chicken, mushrooms and a creamy sauce made of white wine, creme fraiche and dijon. Yum!

 - 1 pound chicken breasts cut into slivers

 - 4 tablespoons mustard divided

 - 2 tablespoons olive oil divided

 - 1 cup creme fraiche

-- 8 ounces linguine pasta (or brown rice/quinoa pasta for gluten free version), cooked according to package directions
+- 8 ounces gluten free linguine pasta or brown rice/quinoa pasta for gluten free version, cooked according to package directions

 Recipe adpated from NL Rock Recipes